-*Editorial Note: This content is not provided or commissioned by the credit card issuer.
-Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
+*Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
+It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-If you fly British Airways frequently, or have points from a credit card that lets you transfer points into British Airways Avios, here’s a guide to what flights you can book with Avios, how to find award space, how to figure out how much an award will cost, and what some of the better deals are with Avios.
+Because BA is a member of the oneworld airline alliance, Executive Club members can use their Avios for award travel on 12 other member carriers.
+We take a look at what flights you can book with Avios, how to find award space, how to figure out how much an award will cost, and some of the better award travel deals with Avios.

-In this article
+In this article hide

-- What airlines can you book?
+- Which airlines can you book?

 - Where to search for award space